Maithilishetty/Acute-Infarct-DL/readme.md

 1. To generate an XML and bin file: </br>
 &nbsp; &nbsp; a.
 Run the setupvars.bat file to initialize the OpenVino Environment. </br>
 &nbsp; &nbsp; b.
 Go to the model optimizer folder in IntelSWTools and run: python mo_tf.py --input_model <input_model_destination>.pb -b 1 --output_dir <output_directory> --scale 255 --data_type FP32
-2. To obtain an inference on the input image: </br>
+2. To obtain an inference of single input image: </br>
 &nbsp; &nbsp; a. python inference_test.py -m <model_destination>.xml -i <input_image>
+3. To obtain inference of all images: </br>
+&nbsp; &nbsp; a. python final.py